Not long ago I broke my right hand and I was in a splint for weeks. This caused drama at worship time.

 During the regular congregational “exchange of the peace,” we greet each other with a soulful handshake and hello.
-This presented a small personal ecclesiastical conundrum.
+This presented a small personal ecclesiastical snafu.
 I couldn’t use that hand.
 (I had another hand, but forget it.
 It was in pain too: from overuse.)
-So I tried a fist bump, hoping people catch on.
+So I tried a fist bump, hoping people would catch on.

 The experience reminded me again how everyone brings such varied expectations, different temperaments, to the worship world.
 Some are stricken at the least unscripted liturgical detour.
 Others go with the flow and welcome spontaneity.
 All this is theological diversity in action.

 Dillard is one of my early writer heroes, and I imagine she would nod at this little prehensile moment of truth in the pew.
 To her, the observed world is a place ablaze, where human beings poignantly, comically try to make spiritual sense of it all.
 A big theme for her is God’s presence, absence and fearful persistence.
 (Her 2016 book The Abundance: Narrative Essays Old and New gathers from various Dillard works over the years.)